Quick Sourdough Biscuits

 This post may contain affiliate links.
 Please read our disclosure policy.

-This Sourdough Biscuits recipe makes tender, flaky, golden-brown biscuits that are perfect for breakfast and dinner alike.
+This quick & easy Sourdough Biscuit recipe makes tender, flaky, golden-brown biscuits that are perfect for breakfast and dinner alike.
 They are nice and crusty on the outside with soft, fluffy insides!
-If you love sourdough like me, you’ll love this Sourdough Banana Bread, or these Same Day Sourdough Cinnamon Rolls !

 🍞 18 Easy Sourdough Recipes!